top of page

 Mrs. Mary has studied dance she was 3 years old.
 She is proficient in ballet, tap, jazz, hip hop, modern, lyrical and contemporary.
 She has attended numerous teacher workshops and trainings across the Midwest and has participated in dance shows at Kansas State University, Cottey College in Nevada Missouri, and at the Kansas Dance Festival in Wichita, KS.
 Mrs. Mary has won numerous awards for her choreography, including invitations to the World Dance Championships.

-Mrs. Mary is a Senior Instructor at Tiptoz CG, and she choreographs for our Council Grove and Wamego Shine teams!
+Mrs. Mary is a Senior Instructor at Kanvas CG, and she choreographs for our Council Grove and Wamego Shine teams!

 Jill Fitzgerald